 Our College supports students’ mental health and wellness.
 We contract with East Ridge Health Systems, a local community mental health facility.
-This partnership helps students with mental illness and adjustment issues live productive lives and succeed academically.
+This partnership helps students with mental illness and adjustment issues to live productive lives and to succeed academically.
 This program is covered by the College, regardless of the number of visits.
 In the event of a mental health crisis after hours, the 24-hour hotline is available to everyone at 304-263-8954.
-For more information, please contact: Michelle Smith, Student Success Counselor, 304-260-4380 Ext.
-2117 or firstname.lastname@example.org or 304.260.4380 x 2120.
+For more information, please contact: Katie Thompson, Student Development Coordinator: firstname.lastname@example.org or 304.260.4380 x 2120.

 Blue Ridge Community and Technical College is now a proud member of ULifeline!

 ULifeline is an anonymous, confidential, online resource center, where college students can be comfortable searching for the information they need and want regarding mental health and suicide prevention.
 ULifeline includes facts on mental health and wellness topics, suicide prevention, and how to help a friend.
 You can access self-screening tools and gather information concerning anxiety, depression, eating disorders, drugs and alcohol, and other topics of interest to college students.

 Why is ULifeline needed?
 College students are particularly vulnerable for developing mental health disorders.
 Suicide is the second leading cause of death among college students.
 Yet, most college students are misinformed or unaware of the signs and symptoms of depression and other emotional disorders.
 ULifeline provides a safe, private, user-friendly place for students to learn more about mental health.